onelife-social/dots_design_system/README.md

 ```

 # Create new version of Design system
 We use branches as versions of the design system.
-This is to avoid break develop on main Dots project
+This is to avoid breaking develop on main Dots project
 The naming of the version is by the changes.
 If there are no breakable changes, only add to the minor version. e.g. 1.3->1.4.
 If there are breakable changes add to major version. e.g. 1.3->2.0

 Simply create a branch from develop with the name 'vX.X' where X.X is the version. e.g. for the version 1.4 the name of the branch would be 'v1.4'